-- Download a PDF of the Title VI Complaint Form from our website https://www.communitytransit.org/about/nondiscrimination.
-Or, have a form mailed to you by contacting Customer Service at (425) 353-RIDE, (800) 562-1375, TTY Relay 711 or riders@commtrans.org - Complaints must be filed within 180 days of the alleged discriminatory act.
+- 1. Download a Title VI Complaint Form at communitytransit.org/titleVI.
+Or, have a form mailed to you by contacting Customer Service at (425) 353-7433, (800) 562-1375, TTY Relay 711, or riders@commtrans.org. - 2.
+Complaints must be filed within 180 days of the alleged discriminatory act.
 Complaints should contain as much detailed information as possible about the alleged discrimination. - 3.
 The form must be signed and include your contact information.